ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 ```
 {: pre}

-Do not configure more than one *LVM-activate* resource that uses the same LVM volume group in an active-passive HA configuration.
+To avoid data corruption, don't configure more than one *LVM-activate* resource that uses the same LVM volume group in an active-passive HA configuration.
-Otherwise, you risk data corruption.
 Don't configure an LVM-activate resource as a clone resource in an active-passive HA configuration.

 Check the status of the cluster and verify that resource `nfs_vg` is active.